Siftah/get_iplayer/win81.md

 * You do not need to re-install get_iplayer if you do not use IE 11.
 This issue does not pertain to Chrome or Firefox.
 * You do not need to re-install get_iplayer if you do not use Windows 8.1.
 This issue does not pertain to Windows 8 and earlier.
 Not yet, at least.
-* Do not disable Enhanced Protection Mode.
+* Do not disable Enhanced Protection Mode unless you have another reason to do so.
 Re-install get_iplayer instead.